Artemmkin/Artemmkin.github.io/_posts/2017-03-19-log-shippers-part2.md

 *Log parsers let you break a log message into smaller chunks by following a set of rules which you define, so that it can be more easily interpreted and managed in the future.*

 You can choose one from the [list of built-in parsers](http://docs.fluentd.org/v0.12/articles/parser-plugin-overview).
 For example, Fluentd has predefined parsers for such popular formats as```apache```, ```nginx```, ```syslog```, ```json```.
 Other commonly used parsers include ```multiline``` which lets you parse multiline logs and ```regexp``` that allows you to write your own regexp to use for parsing.
-I also liked the fact that, as was in the case of filebeat, they provide a way to test your regexp via [fluentd-ui’s in_tail editor](http://docs.fluentd.org/v0.12/articles/fluentd-ui#intail-setting) or [Fluentular app](http://fluentular.herokuapp.com/).
+I also liked the fact that, as was in the case of filebeat, they provide a way to test your regexp either using [fluentd-ui’s in_tail editor](http://docs.fluentd.org/v0.12/articles/fluentd-ui#intail-setting) or [Fluentular app](http://fluentular.herokuapp.com/).

-And you can always [write your own plugin](http://docs.fluentd.org/v0.12/articles/plugin-development#filter-plugins) no matter whether it is for parsing, filtering, or something else.
+And remember, with a pluggable architecture like this, you can always [write your own plugin](http://docs.fluentd.org/v0.12/articles/plugin-development#filter-plugins) no matter whether it is for parsing, filtering, or something else.
 Fluentd supports 6 types of plugins:  [Input](http://docs.fluentd.org/v0.12/articles/input-plugin-overview), [Parser](http://docs.fluentd.org/v0.12/articles/parser-plugin-overview), [Filter](http://docs.fluentd.org/v0.12/articles/filter-plugin-overview), [Output](http://docs.fluentd.org/v0.12/articles/output-plugin-overview), [Formatter](http://docs.fluentd.org/v0.12/articles/formatter-plugin-overview) and [Buffer](http://docs.fluentd.org/v0.12/articles/buffer-plugin-overview).

 Let's create a sample input section.
-Suppose we would like to collect apache access log.
+Suppose that we want to collect Apache access logs.
 Then our input section could look like this:
 ~~~yml
 # input source
 <source>